 To put it simply, Software Houses are producing dedicated applications and software (hence the name).
 Although, most of the time these products are complicated and complex, a Software House is contrived for this specific establishment.

-Even the most demanding of clients are using services of Software Houses, specifically because they know they will recieve a product designed exclusively for them.
+Even the most demanding of clients are using services of Software Houses, specifically because they know they will receive a product designed exclusively for them.
 Usually Software Houses are hired on the basis of outsourcing, which means the transmission of tasks, projects and processes to the outside company.

 Outsourcing – what does it mean and how it can help me?